RehanAhmad13/du-soc-chat-svc/README.md

 - Typing indicators and read receipts are emitted as lightweight events to keep latency below 1 second.

 ### Template Management
 SOC administrators define question templates that capture structured fields (text, dropdowns, file uploads).
+Each template may include a JSON `schema` describing expected fields and dropdown options.
+Incoming structured replies are validated against this schema.
 When a chat is created from an incident, the template is applied and placeholders (e.g., `{device_id}`) are substituted with incident metadata.

 ### Message Storage & Audit
 Messages are stored in an append-only model with creation timestamps and immutable hashes.
 Files are stored in a secure object store with SHA-256 checksums recorded for audit trails.
 Retention policies are applied per tenant via scheduled cleanup tasks.